I’M PRETTY SURE MY VOTER REGISTRATION IS UP-TO-DATE, HOW DO I CHECK?

 Fill out your ballot accurately, without any additional writing or markings outside of the candidate bubbles (these ballots are rejected outright as the extra writing could be identifiable to you).
 Read each race carefully to make sure you are voting for the right number of candidates, as some races have more than one open seat.
 Once your ballot is complete, place it in the inner yellow envelope.
 Sign the certificate using your regular signature (most often it's your driver's license signature).
 Do not detach the certificate flap!
 Put the inner yellow envelope that contains your ballot into the outer green envelope and seal it.
 Deliver/mail/drop it using one of the approved methods included in the information that came with your ballot.
 If someone else other than your mail carrier is going to handle your ballot, they MUST complete the bearer portion in your presence before taking your ballot!
 This goes for spouses too, see the section above.

 The Board of Elections, upon processing ballots that have a missing signature or a signature that doesn't match what is on file, must notify the voter and provide the voter with instructions for fixing, or "curing" the ballot issue.
-You should do this as soon as possible if you receive this notification, as your "cure" must be received within 48 hours of the final election certification.
-For the 2020 General Election, election certification is November 20 (twentieth).
+You should do this as soon as possible if you receive this notification, as your "cure" must be received by the deadline, which is typically around 11 days after the election.
+For the 2023 General Election, the cure deadline is Nov 18.
 To avoid this issue, make sure you take your time filling out your ballot, and take the signature portion seriously!

 HOW CAN I SUBMIT MY BALLOT?